Use LLM Response Streaming for Voice Interactions

 • Chat Completions (Legacy): Use this for backward compatibility with existing configurations.
 Note that this endpoint is now considered legacy.

-HINT: For other providers, the platform defaults to the standard completion settings compatible with those models.
+Info: For other providers, the platform defaults to the standard completion settings compatible with those models.

 6. Save the step and publish your flow.